unicode-org/message-format-wg/spec/registry.md

 # Default Registry

 > [!IMPORTANT]
-> That part of the specification is part of the Tech Preview
+> This part of the specification is part of the Tech Preview
 > and is **_NORMATIVE_**.

 This section describes the functions which each implementation MUST provide